Cavani proud To Wear Man Utd Shirt After Fathers Talk Of Exit - UrduPoint

 Cavani 'proud' To Wear Man Utd Shirt After Father's Talk Of Exit

-Edinson Cavani said he was proud to wear the Manchester United shirt after his father claimed the Uruguay striker was unhappy in England and wanted to finish his career in South America
+Edinson Cavani said he is proud to wear the Manchester United shirt after his father claimed the Uruguay striker was unhappy in England and wanted to finish his career in South America

 Luis Cavani told media in Argentina on Tuesday that the 34-year-old star was eyeing a possible move to Boca Juniors later this year.